mgurley/inav/README.md

 1. A light-weight patient and provider registry written in Ruby on Rails.
 1. A protocol and patient-activity management Java web application based on the National Cancer Institute caBIG®'s Patient Study Calendar(PSC) -- an open-source Java web application.
 1. The ESUP CAS Server configured to authenticate against an unencrypted, file-based store of users.  (<strong>Note!</strong>  This configuration should only be used for testing purposes.
 For a production deployment, an institutional CAS server should be used or the ESUP CAS server should be reconfigured to authenticate against a secure store of users -- for example, an LDAP server.
 See [http://esup-casgeneric.sourceforge.net/install.html ](http://esup-casgeneric.sourceforge.net/install.html) for further details.)
-1. A proxy callback application to enable the patient and provider registry Ruby on Rails application to make CAS proxy calls to PSC.  (<strong>Note!</strong>  See the documentation for the RubyCAS-Client for an explanation of running a separate Rails application to enable CAS proxying: [http://rubycas-client.rubyforge.org/](http://rubycas-client.rubyforge.org/)
+1. A proxy callback application to enable the patient and provider registry Ruby on Rails application to make CAS proxy calls to PSC.  (<strong>Note!</strong>  See the documentation for the RubyCAS-Client for an explanation of running a separate Rails application to enable CAS proxying: [http://rubycas-client.rubyforge.org/](http://rubycas-client.rubyforge.org/))

-Within this hybrid application, a seamless end-user experience is provided by a shared look and feel, inter-application communication via RESTful API calls and the implementation of single sign-on via the Central Authentication Service protocol.
+Within this hybrid application, a seamless end-user experience is provided by a shared look and feel, inter-application communication via RESTful API calls and the implementation of single sign-on via the CAS protocol.

 # Source Code

 All of the source code for the application is contained within its [installation package](http://cloud.github.com/downloads/mgurley/inav/inav.zip).
 The official URLs for the application's components can be found at the following locations:

-- The patient/provider registry Ruby on Rails application.
+- The patient and provider registry Ruby on Rails application.
 Available at: [http://github.com/mgurley/inav](http://github.com/mgurley/inav)
 - The protocol and patient-activity management Java web application -- the Patient Study Calendar.
 Available at: [http://gforge.nci.nih.gov/frs/?group_id=31](http://gforge.nci.nih.gov/frs/?group_id=31)
 - The CAS proxy callback application.
 Available at: [http://github.com/mgurley/inav_cas_callback](http://github.com/mgurley/inav_cas_callback)
 - The ESUP CAS Server and CAS generic handler.
 Available at: [http://esup-casgeneric.sourceforge.net/index.html](http://esup-casgeneric.sourceforge.net/index.html)